Ed Gerdes

-Ed Gerdes or Eduard Gerdes (1887–1945) was a Dutch painter, art teacher, member of honorary art selection committees and during the last years of his life head of the Dutch Kultuurkamer.
+Ed Gerdes or Eduard Gerdes (1887–1945) was a Dutch painter, art teacher, member of honorary art selection committees and during the last years of his life head of the visual arts guild at the Nederlandsche Kultuurkamer.

 Life

 Gerdes was born in Amsterdam and became a pupil of Franz Deutmann.
 He is known for copies of old masters, portraits, still lifes and landscapes.
 In 1905 he became a member of Arti et Amicitiae. in 1908 a member of Vereeniging Sint Lucas and in 1910 he won the Willink van Collenprijs.
 In 1911 he married Adèle, the daughter of the then minister of internal affairs, Theo Heemskerk.
 A successful artist, he was friends with Han van Meegeren and from the 1920s began to sit on various art jury committees.
 In 1921 his daughter Sacha was born, who later became a model and an artist herself.
 His work was also part of the art competitions at the 1924 Summer Olympics, the 1928 Summer Olympics, and the 1936 Summer Olympics.
 His work was also included in the 1939 exhibition and sale Onze Kunst van Heden (Our Art of Today) at the Rijksmuseum in Amsterdam.